 An interesting and diverse piano festival took place over the past weekend in the heart of South Kensington, London.
 Three days of continuous events highlighted all different aspects of piano playing and study, as well as featuring recitals from both star and ‘up and coming’ pianists.
-The lectures, performances and films were spread amongst three impressive main venues (The Salons, Ciné Lumière and Library) all set in the splendour of the French Institute.
+The lectures, performances and films were spread amongst three impressive main venues, The Salons, Ciné Lumière and Library, whcih are all set in the splendour of the French Institute.

 The Festival opened with a performance of J.S.Bach’s Goldberg Variations played by Nick van Bloss.
 Other recitalists included Guillaume Vincent, Paul Roberts (who gave a recital and talk), Imogen Cooper, Ivan Ilić, Katya Apekisheva and Charles Owen (who gave a duet concert), Anne Queffélec, Ferenc Vizi, and Cyprien Katsaris.
 Jazz recitals were given by Laurent de Wilde and Baptiste Trotignon, and comedy duo, Worbey and Farrell, provided much amusement and fun in their family concert.
 Film showings included Pianomania, La Voix Humaine, and Musical Medley for children.
 There was a Cavatina family concert by the Lawson Piano Trio and free piano tuition with Music’All plus talks on the Piano’s Nuts and Bolts with Alan Chauvel and Piano Yoga with GéNIA.